Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Asymptotic development of the stream and potential functions

 \section{Asymptotic development of the stream and potential functions}

-In this section, we establish asymptotic expansions for the circulation stream function and the Kirchhoff potentials in the domain ${\mathcal F}^{\varepsilon}(q)$, as $\varepsilon$ tends to $0^{+}$.
-The asymptotic analysis of the Laplace equation when the size of an inclusion goes to $0$ has been deeply studied, cf. for example \cite{MNP} and \cite{Ilin}.
+In this section, we establish asymptotic expansions for the circulation stream function (defined in \eqref{def_stream}) and the Kirchhoff potentials (defined in \eqref{Kir}) in the domain ${\mathcal F}^{\varepsilon}(q)$, as $\varepsilon$ tends to $0^{+}$.
+The asymptotic analysis of the Laplace equation when the size of an inclusion goes to $0$ has been deeply studied, see for example \cite{Ilin} and \cite{MNP}.
 However to our knowledge the results of this section are not covered by the literature.